-You'll also pay a federal 10 percent penalty on the taxable amount of the nonqualified withdrawal (usually, that means on the earnings).
+You'll also pay a federal 10% penalty on the earnings portion of the nonqualified withdrawal.
 There are a couple of exceptions, though.
-The penalty is usually not charged if you terminate the 529 account because the beneficiary has died or become disabled, or if you withdraw funds not needed for college because the beneficiary has received a scholarship.
+The penalty is generally waived if you terminate the 529 account because the beneficiary has died or become disabled, or if you withdraw funds not needed for college because the beneficiary has received a scholarship.
 A state penalty may also apply.

 Deducting your contributions to a 529 plan

 Unfortunately, you can't claim a federal income tax deduction for your contributions to a 529 plan.
 Depending on where you live, though, you may qualify for a deduction on your state income tax return.
-A number of states now allow a state income tax deduction for contributions to a 529 plan, and several other states are considering such a measure.
+A number of states offer a state income tax deduction for contributions to a 529 plan.
 Again, keep in mind that most states let you claim an income tax deduction on your state tax return only if you contribute to your own state's 529 plan.

-Most of the states that provide a deduction for contributions impose a deduction cap, or limitation, on the amount of the deduction.
-For example, if you contribute $10,000 to your son's 529 plan this year, your state might allow you to deduct only $4,000 on your state income tax return.
+Many states that offer a deduction for contributions impose a deduction cap, or limitation, on the amount of the deduction.
+For example, if you contribute $10,000 to your child's 529 plan this year, your state might allow you to deduct only $4,000 on your state income tax return.
 Check the details of your 529 plan and the tax laws of your state to learn whether your state imposes a deduction cap.

 Also, if you're planning to claim a state income tax deduction for your contributions, you should learn whether your state applies income recapture rules to 529 plans.
 Income recapture means that deductions allowed in one year may be required to be reported as taxable income if you make a nonqualified withdrawal from the 529 plan in a later year.
 Again, check the laws of your state for details.

-Coordination with the Coverdell education savings account and education tax credits
+Coordination with Coverdell account and education tax credits

 You can fund a Coverdell education savings account and a 529 account in the same year for the same beneficiary without triggering a penalty.

-You can also claim an education tax credit in the same year you withdraw funds from a 529 plan to pay for qualified education expenses.
-But your 529 plan withdrawal will not be completely tax free on your federal income tax return if it's used for the same higher education expenses for which you're claiming a credit.
-(When calculating the amount of your qualified higher education expenses for purposes of your Section 529 withdrawal, you'll have to reduce your qualified expenses figure by any expenses used to compute the education tax credit.)
+You can also claim an education tax credit (American Opportunity credit or Lifetime Learning credit) in the same year you withdraw funds from a 529 plan to pay for qualified education expenses.
+But your 529 plan withdrawal will not be completely tax free on your federal income tax return if it's used to cover the same education expenses that you are using to qualify for an education credit.
+(When calculating the amount of your qualified education expenses for purposes of your 529 withdrawal, you'll have to reduce your qualified expenses figure by any expenses used to compute the education tax credit.)